 If a student has a concern about the course or a grade they have been assigned, they must first discuss their concerns with the instructor.
-If this does not resolve the matter, the student can then proceed with an academic appeal.
+If this does not resolve the matter, the student then proceed with an academic appeal.
 The first step in an academic appeal is to set up a meeting with the Department Head.
+Appeals must be requested within 15 days of receipt of the graded assignment.